 - Ephraim had married his cousin Mary Ann Anderson in the Rothbury registration district during the last quarter of 1843.
 By the 1851 census they had five children and were farming 122 acres at Little Harle.

-- George may have married Catherine and farming 380 acres at Old Town, Troughend.
+- George had married Catherine Lamb and was farming 380 acres at Old Town, Troughend.

 Marriage of John Anderson and Margaret Stokoe

 Before the family moved to Ireland John Anderson, on 30 April 1853 married Margaret Stokoe b1828, a shepherd’s daughter at Birdhopecraig Chapel to the west of Otterburn.
 In the 1851 census Margaret Stokoe’s parents lived at Bellshieldburnfoot while Margaret was working at Silloans where John Anderson lived.

 Within a few years of the 1851 census Matthew Anderson and most of his family moved to County Mayo with James Cowan(s).
 By then Matthew’s daughter Jane had married James Cowan(s).

 Griffiths shows that Matthew & John occupied 284 acres of land, a house, an office, and two cottages at Barnagreggan, Parish of Mayo, rented from Geoffrey Martin, and sublet a further 7 other holdings of land and houses.

 The house at Barnagreggan was called Brize (or Brees) House.
 There Matthew lived with his son John and daughter-in-law Margaret nee Stokoe.
 Matthew’s daughter Margaret lived in County Mayo later in her life so she too may have lived at Brize House.